Argentina

 Paso Carirriñe is an international high mountain pass at an elevation of 1.150m (3,772ft) above the sea level, located on the border of Chile and Argentina.
 The road is less used but very beautiful.

-Piedra del Molino is a high mountain pass at an elevation of 3.367m (11,046ft) above the sea level, located in the center-west of the province of Salta, within the San Carlos and Cachi Departments, in the Argentine Northwest.
+Piedra del Molino is a lofty mountain point at an elevation of 3,367m (11,046ft) above sea level, situated in the central-western part of the province of Salta, in Argentina.

-Abra Fundición is a high mountain pass at an elevation of 5.050m (16,568ft) above the sea level, located in the province of Salta, in northwestern Argentina.
-The road to the pass is extreme and not for people afraid of heights.
+Abra Fundición is a high mountain pass at an elevation of 4.743m (15,561ft) above sea level, situated in the province of Salta, Argentina.
+The road through the pass is extremely challenging and not suitable for those afraid of heights.
 It's one of the highest roads of Argentina.

 Located in the southernmost tip of South America, in Argentina, the bridge over the Moat River is 42m long.
 It’s one of the most spectacular bridges in the world.